Transcatheter Aortic Valve Replacement

-- Your healthcare provider will make an incision in your neck, groin, or chest.
-He will guide a catheter with a balloon on the end through a blood vessel and into your heart.
-He will inflate the balloon in the opening of your valve.
+- Your provider will make an incision in your neck, groin, or chest.
+He or she will guide a catheter with a balloon on the end through a blood vessel and into your heart.
+He or she will inflate the balloon in the opening of your valve.
 This balloon make space for your new valve to fit inside the old one.
 The balloon will be deflated and the catheter will be removed.

 What will happen after a TAVR?

-- Healthcare providers will monitor your vital signs and pulses in your arm or leg, closely.
+- Providers will monitor your vital signs and pulses in your arm or leg, closely.
 They will check your pressure bandage for bleeding or swelling.
 You will need to lie flat with your leg or arm straight for 2 to 4 hours.
-Do not get out of bed until healthcare providers says it is okay.
+Do not get out of bed until providers says it is okay.
 Arm or leg movements can cause serious bleeding.

 - You may need blood tests, a chest x-ray, an EKG, or an echocardiogram before you leave the hospital.
 These tests will make sure your valve is working correctly.
 You will need to take blood thinner medicine for at least 6 months after your procedure.
 You may need to take aspirin for the rest of your life.
 These medicines will prevent blood clots from forming near your valve.

 You may have bruising or pain where the catheter was.
 You may get an infection or bleed more than expected.
 The catheter may cause a hole in your heart or blood vessels.
 A blood clot may form around your valve.
 The clot may travel to your brain and cause a stroke.
 Your heartbeat may become irregular during or after a TAVR.
 You may need medicines or procedures to treat this.
 Your new valve may not work correctly.
 You may need another procedure to replace the valve.